 npm -v

-After then you will need to install Mocha either globally on your local machine or as a dependency for your project.
-The –save-dev flag installs the required dependencies of the libraries.
-You can do so with the respective codes below:
+Afterward, you will need to install Mocha either globally on your local machine or as a dependency for your project.
+The –save-dev flag flag installs the necessary dependencies of the libraries.
+You can achieve this by executing the following commands:

-Install Chai as a development dependency for your project as follows:
+To install Chai as a development dependency for your project, execute the following command:

 npm i --save-dev chai